Importing Used Salvage Vehicles Netherlands

 - For larger vehicles like trucks and busses, the current import duty is 22%.

 - New, used and refurbished auto parts are subjected to an import duty that varies from 3% to 4.5% depending upon the product.

 With respect to used vehicles, there is an important exemption to the above import duties.
 Any used vehicle that is 30 years or older is exempt from import duties.
 However, the vehicle will be liable for a Value Added Tax (VAT).

 For vehicles that are younger than 30 years old, the current VAT in the Netherlands is 21%.
 If the vehicle is 30 years or older, then the VAT is 6%.
 In addition to the VAT, the Netherlands does assess a luxury tax on imported vehicles.
 This luxury tax varies depending upon the emissions of the car.
-Also, there is a vehicle ownership tax that’s assessed by the province wherein the car will be registered.
-Each province has its own ownership tax rate, so you will have to consult local authorities to find out what rate your imported U.S. used vehicle will be subject to.
+Also, there is a vehicle ownership tax by the province wherein the car will registration will happen.
+Each province has its own ownership tax rate.
+So you will have to consult local authorities to find out what rate your vehicle will be subject to.